MRCI2024/MRCI/README.md

 ## Model  Parameters

-We compares the parameters and accuracy of different methods on Cityscapes validation set.
+We compare the parameters and accuracy of different methods on Cityscapes validation set.
 Our model has much fewer parameters compared to BPR L and SegFix, and its AP is comparable to BPR S. This demonstrates that our model achieves a reasonable trade-off between accuracy and model size.
 ![16736854s72690](image/par.png "comparison of model parameters and AP on Cityscapes validation set.")